Menu

 We advocate standing up for what we believe and our Christian Values ensure that we all have opportunities to discuss big issues, to challenge injustice and to engage in activities that can bring about change.

 Being a courageous advocate is about supporting, defending or speaking out on behalf of others; arguing for, or supporting a cause.
-We actively support charities and organisations that make a difference, and are passionate about many including those below:
+We actively support charities and organisations that make a difference, and are passionate about many.

 The Olive Branch Foodbank, Lancaster